DevKevYT/devscript/README.md

 ## Commands

 ### Data Types
-*This section is only important, if you want to implement your own library if not, you can skip this section*<br>
 There are 6 main data types: _STRING, BOOLEAN, BLOCK, DICTIONARY, ARRAY, OBJECT_ (OBJECT is any Java object)<br>
 There are also 4 sub- data types: _ANY, ARRAY_ANY, INTEGER, FLOAT, CONTINUE_<br>
 Sub- data types are not considered as 'real' data types.
 They are only important in specific situations<br>